Bhargav-P-Y/L7-Assignment-Expense-Tracker/README.md

-# L7-Assignment-Expense-Tracker
-The project code for the assignment

-# Expense Tracker:
+# Expense-Tracker

 This project is a Flask + SQLite web application that allows users to:

 Log daily expenses
 Set monthly budgets per category
 View monthly spending reports

 Receive alerts if:
 A category exceeds its budget